aptible/aptible-deploy-action/README.md

 - `private_registry_username` - the username for the private registry to pull a docker image from
 - `private_registry_password` - the password for the private registry to pull a docker image from
+- `config_variables` - a space separated list of key=value pairs to set as config variables on the app during deployment

 ## Outputs